oracle/graalvm-reachability-metadata/CONTRIBUTING.md

 > ℹ️ **Note** :
 >
-> JVM Reachability Metadata in this repo contains only JSON files as described in [Manual Configuration](https://www.graalvm.org/22.0/reference-manual/native-image/Reflection/#manual-configuration) section of the Native Image documentation.
+> JVM Reachability Metadata in this repo only contains JSON files as described in [Manual Configuration](https://www.graalvm.org/22.0/reference-manual/native-image/Reflection/#manual-configuration) section of the Native Image documentation.
 >
 >  All other library tweaks (such as build time initialization through `native-image.properties`) should not be included here.
-By default it should be assumed that all user libraries are runtime initialized.
+By default, it should be assumed that all user libraries are runtime initialized.
 Build-time can not be included here as it does not compose and can break code in unpredictable ways.
 >
 > Make sure that you are using [Conditional Configuration syntax](https://www.graalvm.org/22.0/reference-manual/native-image/Reflection/#conditional-configuration) in order to precisely define metadata scope.
 This is a hard requirement as that way we can ensure both increased compatibility and minimal image sizes.